r-clements/gmpeWebapp/Readme.txt

 -A sample dataset is loaded automatically.
 If you have your own dataset that you would like to default to, just name it "sample.csv".
 -You can also choose a different file to use by clicking the checkbox "Choose a csv file ..."

 Most everything else is pretty self explanatory.
 The only thing that might cause confusion is the linear and mixed models.
 Currently, I have implemented both a linear model fit to the residuals, as well as a mixed effects model fit to the residuals.
-The mixed effects model has this random effect structure automatically included:
+The mixed effects model automatically includes a random effect for "event.num".

-a_i + b_i * Rhyp

-which means that there is a random intercept for each event, and a random slope on Rhyp for each event.
-I may provide more control to the user in the future.

-Lastly, regarding the spatial residuals plot, the "smooth" option fits a thin-plate spline to the residuals using the generalized cross-validation criteria in the gam function.
-This plot is just to get a general overview of the spatial residuals, but I may provide more control on this smoothing to the user.
+Lastly, regarding the two spatial residuals plots, the "smooth" option fits a thin-plate spline to the residuals using the generalized cross-validation criteria in the gam function.
+This plot is just to get a general overview of the spatial residuals, but I may provide more control on this smoothing to the user if it's useful.